flaviusb/whyso.co.nz/picturetags.md

-PictureTags is a gallery program with a number of organisational features.
+PictureTags is a new kind of gallery program for android devices, modelled around tags rather than albums or folders.